Traditions and crafts: discovering Indian know-how

 Mapping the Silk Road

-In recent years, we have been witnessing a return to the roots of Indian “handmade”.
-At the opposite end of the spectrum from fast fashion, brands are trying to return to traditional weaving and the values of yesteryear .
+For a few years now, we have been witnessing a return to the roots of Indian "handmade".
+At the opposite end of the spectrum from fast fashion, brands are trying to return to traditional weaving, to the values of yesteryear .
 This desire involves a return to craftsmanship, to handmade fabrics.

-The country is a major player in the global textile market, and its results demonstrate it:
+The country is a major player in the global textile market, and its record demonstrates this:

-• Second world producer of silk, behind China
+• Second largest producer of silk in the world, behind China

 • 95% of handwoven fabrics come from India.